Pauked/dcli/console/!todo.md

     - With IWAD
     - With User WAD
     - To play demo
-    - To open on map at difficulty
+    - To open on map level at difficulty
+- Run engine with PLAY settings
+- Run map editor